commitd/speedy-spotless/README.md

 # Speedy Spotless

+**!!!
+This project is deprecated.
+See https://github.com/Cosium/git-code-format-maven-plugin for formatting Java code according to the Google Java Format.**

 For easy formatting of staged changes.
 Inspired by [pretty-quick](https://github.com/azz/pretty-quick).

 It includes `apply` and `check` goals from Spotless Maven Plugin but also includes the new goal `staged` to trigger the formatting of files staged in Git.